Schedule Delay & Disruptions

 - Windows Analysis – An observational technique that divides the overall project duration into smaller periods, or windows, to identify and quantify the actual impact of delays or disruptions on a project.
 This form of analysis compares the baseline or as-planned schedule’s forecasted critical and near-critical paths at the beginning of each period to the as-built schedule or schedule update reflecting progress through the end of each period.

-Spire’s construction delay experts look to identify the type of delay (late start, extended duration, concurrent, pacing, etc.) and determine if a delay is excusable, non-excusable, compensable, and non-compensable.
-Ultimately, Spire’s experts look to determine the cause and apportion delay to the respective parties.
+Spire’s construction delay experts look to identify the type of delay (late start, extended duration, concurrent, pacing, etc.) and determine if a delay is excusable, non-excusable, compensable, and/or non-compensable.
+Ultimately, Spire’s experts look to determine the cause and apportion delay to the respective parties to assist in delay claims disputes.
 To accomplish this effort, Spire generally applies the following steps when evaluating construction delays: